INESCTEC/ev-occupancy-forecaster/README.md

 - Must be continuous in **5-minute resolution**.
 Missing timestamps are automatically filled with `0`.

 ### JSON (Forecast Output)
-After running the script, predictions are saved as JSON with structure:
+After running the script or API, predictions are returned/saved as JSON:

 ```json
 [
   {"timestamp": "2025-09-19 08:05:00", "value": 1},